Central Mining Museum

 The latest development of the museum was realised within the framework of the NÉZŐpont (VIEWpoint) - the interaction between the development of mining and human civilization - EFOP-4.1.9-16-2017-00034 tender.
 In the so-called the painted halls, only one object per hall - the glass map of Selmecbánya and the Mine Hill in Selmecbánya - were placed in a well-examinable way.
 In addition to these two objects, which are already varied and interesting, interactivity is assisted by digital devices.
 The motto of the interactive exhibition is “Grab your mobile and have an adventure with us!”, which was possible to realize with the help of a Wi-Fi network extended to all exhibitions in the museum.
 This makes it possible to supplement the knowledge of the exhibitions with a virtual knowledge base.
 The uploaded material on mining history makes the museum visit more complete and interesting with photographic, video additions (Collections, Knowledge Base), computer games adapted to the exhibition, as well as a Lego-playing opportunity for the smaller ones.
 The exhibitions are provided with a QR code in three languages and are ADA-compliant (accessible to the blind and partially sighted, deaf and hard of hearing, and to those with reduced mobility).

-From 14.
-March the museum will be open from Tuesday to Sunday, 10:00-18:00.
+The Central Mining Museum is open from Tuesday to Sunday, 10:00-18:00.